nvf manual

 Testing Changes

-Once you have made your changes, you will need to test them throughly.
+Once you have made your changes, you will need to test them thoroughly.
 If it is a module, add your module option to configuration.nix (located in the root of this project) inside neovimConfiguration.
 Enable it, and then run the maximal configuration with nix run .#maximal -Lv to check for build errors.
 If neovim opens in the current directory without any error messages (you can check the output of :messages inside neovim to see if there are any errors), then your changes are good to go.
-Open your pull request, and it will be reviewed as soon as posssible.
+Open your pull request, and it will be reviewed as soon as possible.

 If it is not a new module, but a change to an existing one, then make sure the module you have changed is enabled in the maximal configuration by editing configuration.nix, and then run it with nix run .#maximal -Lv.
 Same procedure as adding a new module will apply here.